fieldofnodes/MBQC/docs/mainpage.md

 # Measurement Based Quantum Computation (MBQC) Simulator (MBQC V0.01)

 Measurement-based quantum computation (MBQC) is an alternative computational model to the circuit-based quantum computation (CBQC) model.
+While many quantum computing simulators like

++ Qiskit-aer,
++ PyQuil-qvm, and
++ QuEST

-While many quantum computing simulators like Qiskit-aer, PyQuil-qvm, and QuEST are based on the CBQC model, QuEST stands out by offering flexibility with mid-circuit measurement and the ability to perform feed-forward actions, such as adaptive basis measurements for future qubits.
+are based on the CBQC model.
+QuEST stands out by offering flexibility with mid-circuit measurement and the ability to perform feed-forward actions, such as adaptive basis measurements for future qubits.

 This repository aims to simulate a general MBQC framework using QuEST and leveraging the Boost Graph Library ([BGL](https://www.boost.org/doc/libs/1_78_0/libs/graph/doc/index.html)), which is developed under the [Boost](https://www.boost.org/) library in C++.

 By combining QuEST's capabilities with the power of the Boost Graph Library, this project provides a versatile MBQC simulator.

-As more verification protocols rely on MBQC, this repository can prove to be a valuable resource.
++ Currently, MBQC++ offers variable sized one and two dimensional lattices.

-### What is MBQC
+## What is MBQC

 **<span style="color:red">TODO: Some brief MBQC overview content</span>**